Zettler History, Family Crest & Coats of Arms

 Early Notables of the Zettler family (pre 1700)

-Another 21 words (2 lines of text) are included under the topic Early Zettler Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Zettler Notables in all our PDF Extended History products and printed products wherever possible.

 European migration to North America began in the mid-17th century and continued unabated until the mid-20th.
 Many Bavarians made the long trip to escape poverty or persecution based on their religious beliefs.
 The chance for tenant farmers to own their own land was also a major drawing card.
 They settled all across the United States in Pennsylvania, Texas, New York, Illinois, and California.
 Many came to Canada also, settling in Ontario and the prairie provinces.
 Analysis of immigration records has shown some of the first Zettlers to arrive in North America, and among them were: